Nextiva / Blog / VoIP

 JustCall Pricing Plans Explained

-JustCall offers four main pricing plans — Team, Pro, Pro Plus, and Business — tailored to different business sizes and usage levels.
+JustCall offers four main pricing plans — Team, Pro, Pro Plus, and Business — tailored to different business sizes.
 At first glance, the monthly cost looks simple, but each tier includes key limitations that impact scale and total cost.

 Plan Comparison Table